 5 of our favorite virtual team-building activities to grow a strong remote team

-One of the best things about working remotely is the freedom to do your job from anywhere in the world.
-But being part of a distributed team comes with certain challenges: when you can only meet your co-workers in person once or twice a year, it’s difficult to learn about interesting habits they may have outside of work, spot character-defining quirks, or even just get to know them as people.
+One of the best things about working remotely is the freedom to do your job from wherever you choose.
+But being part of a distributed team also comes with several challenges: for example, if you're new to the team and you can only meet your co-workers in person once or twice a year, it’s difficult to learn about interesting habits they may have outside of work, spot character-defining quirks, or even just get to know them as people.

 Virtual team building is the practice of organizing online activities and spaces that give remote co-workers a chance to socialize and connect with colleagues they rarely meet in person.